HashemE1999/text-editor/README.md

 This project is licensed under the MIT license.

   ## Contributions
   If there's anything you think the app could do better, feel free to access the public GitHub repo.
+Any and all contributions are greatly appreciated!

   ## Testing
   N/A